cyops-se/dd-opcda/README.md

 # dd-opcda - Simple OPC DA data one way replicator
 **cyops-se**: *This application is part of the cyops.se community and use the same language and terminology.
-If there are acronyms or descriptions here that are unknown or ambigious, please visit the [documentations](https://github.com/cyops-se/docs) site to see if it is explained there.
+If there are acronyms or descriptions here that are unknown or ambiguous, please visit the [documentations](https://github.com/cyops-se/docs) site to see if it is explained there.
 You are welcome to help us improve the content regardless if you find what you are looking for or not*.

 ## Introduction
 This very basic program collects all tags from an OPC DA source once a second and sends them in JSON format over UDP to a single-cast receiver IP.